EPCCed/Intro-to-HPC/content/substitutions/substitutions_ARCHER2/Exercise4/ex4_mpi.md

 #### archer2.slurm:

-To run the simulation using the compule nodes you need to a job script,
+To run the simulation using the compute nodes you need to a job script,

 ``` slurm
 #!/bin/bash